contiamo/react-runtime-config/README.md

 We also expose from `createConfig` a simple `getConfig`, `getAllConfig` and `setConfig`.
 These functions can be used standalone and do not require use of the `useConfig` react hooks.
 This can be useful for accessing or mutating configuration values in component lifecycle hooks, or anywhere else outside of render.

-These functions and are exactly the same as their counterparts available inside the `useConfig` react hook, the only thing you lose is the hot config reload.
+These functions are exactly the same as their counterparts available inside the `useConfig` react hook, the only thing you lose is the hot config reload.